Qurila/extended_mod_descriptions/production_works.md

 <details><!-- List of Changes-->
 <summary>List of Changes</summary>

-- "Dünger" benötigt jetzt zusätzlich "Pottasche" zur herstellung.
+- ‘Dung’ now also requires ‘potash’ for production.
-  - Potasche wird aus Holz in einem Aschehaus hergestellt.
+  - Potash is made from wood in an ash house.

-- Es werden einige Dünger Items angepasst.
+- Some dung items will be adjusted.

-  - Der „Bauerntölpel“-​ Zigarrenroller:
+  - The ‘farmer's dolt’ cigar roller:
-    - Heißt jetzt = Superphosphat-​Dünger.
+    - Is now called = superphosphate fertiliser.
-    - Hat ein neues Icon.
+    - Has a new icon.
-    - Steigert die Produktivität um +100%.
+    - Increases productivity by +100%.
-    - Steigert die benötigten Module um +50%.
+    - Increases the required modules by +50%.
-    - Erzeugt keine Zigarren mehr.
+    - No longer produces cigars.

-  - Superphosphat-​Dünger:
+  - Superphosphate fertiliser:
-    - Heißt jetzt = Kunstdünger.
+    - Is now called = artificial fertiliser.
-    - Hat ein neues Icon.
+    - Has a new icon.

-  - Kunstdünger:
+  - Artificial fertiliser:
-    - Heißt jetzt = Holzasche.
+    - Is now called = wood ash.
-    - Hat ein neues Icon.
+    - Has a new icon.

-  - Holzasche:
+  - Wood ash:
-    - Heißt jetzt = Einfacher Dünger.
+    - Is now called = Simple fertiliser.
-    - Hat ein neues Icon.
+    - Has a new icon.

 </details>